Gauhati-University/touchless-water-disp/README.md

 | Echo | ECHO (Output) |
 | GND | GROUND |

-To generate the ultrasound signal the **Trig** pin must be HIGH for 10µs.The transmitter will then send out an 8 cycle sonic burst which will travel at the speed of sound and will be received by the receiver.
+To generate the ultrasound signal the **Trig** pin must be HIGH for 10µs.
+The transmitter will then send out an 8 cycle sonic burst which will travel at the speed of sound, get reflected by an object and will be received by the receiver.
 The **Echo** Pin emits a pulse whose width is in proportion to the distance travelled by the sound wave.
 The time duration between transmission and reception can be used to determine the distance to the object as the speed of sound is known.

 ![uploads2ftmp2f0e8762c9-13ef-48e3-8ee9-838c7f24ca8d2f2_ultrasonic_module_timing_diagram_IoXUGXtipu](https://user-images.githubusercontent.com/63898803/83060198-b9167d80-a078-11ea-8b52-48c3cdfcbdfb.jpg)